 - $40,000 worth of bodily injury or death if more than one person dies in an accident

 The amounts listed above are the minimum amounts that riders in the state of Illinois must have.
 However, it’s important that all riders have coverage that surpasses these minimum limits.
-Having an insurance policy that gives you additional cover will also give you peace of mind so request the additional coverage when asking for a motorcycle insurance quote.
+Having an insurance policy that gives you additional coverage will also give you peace of mind so request the additional coverage when asking for a motorcycle insurance quote.